pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 4. Write the parent team’s ID into the ParentTeamId field of each child team.
 5. Do all of the above in a single pulumi up.

 This is where maintaining infrastructure with Pulumi truly shines.
-In our code, we can use Pulumi.Apply to hold on to the promise of a parent team ID, and pass this promise into the appropriate field:
+In our code, we can use [Pulumi Apply](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/#apply) to hold on to the promise of a parent team ID, and pass this promise into the appropriate field:

 ```go
 func setupTeams(ctx *pulumi.Context, parentTeam *Team) error {